 A lot of people reach out to me to help them with their brand's marketing and community outreach.
 Most of them become my friends because of my awesome food + travel recommendations.

-I am a cause-driven professional with over eight years of experience in Marketing, Program development and community engagement over a wide range of social impact areas including LGBTQ equality, gender equity, arts and culture, and environmental advocacy at the local and national levels.
+I am a cause-driven professional with ten years of experience in Marketing, program development and community engagement over a wide range of social impact areas including LGBTQ equality, gender equity, arts and culture, and environmental advocacy at the local and national levels.

 When I'm not working, I'm roaming local bookstores in Houston, walking my dog Riley, and enjoying Houston's culinary scene with my husband Brandon and daughter Zora in search of the perfect taco.

 I am actively partnering with brands who need senior-level support in the following areas:

 Campaign Management Branding Social Media Event Planning Community Engagement and Partnerships Creative Initiatives Marketing and Content Strategy

 I conceive and implement interactive marketing and fundraising campaigns that raise the visibility of the Buffalo Soldiers National Museum and engage new audiences in preservation, arts and culture.
 I also work with the museum's CEO and Board of Directors on partnerships with corporate prospects, local campaigns and activations, including supporting the revision of the museum's 10 million dollar capital campaign and supporting the museum's first strategic plan development and implementation in its 21 year history.

 I am a consultant charged with executing traditional and digital brand strategy and strategic marketing for socially conscious brands and nonprofits.
 I support social good and cultural clients by developing and leading the implementation of effective strategy and ensure that messaging and activations draw Gen X, Millennial and Gen Z audiences toward their events or programs and push audiences to action.
 My passion is working with organizations that center arts and culture or focus on advocacy and equity in the BIPOC communities.